PHOENIXCONTACT/MORYX-Framework/Documentation/tutorials/DataModel/CodeFirst.md

     -ConnectionString "Username=postgres;Password=postgres;Host=localhost;Port=5432;Persist Security Info=True;Database=NpgsqlTest" ` -ConnectionProviderName Npgsql
 ````

 That's it.
-The script should have added a new class to the `Migrations/Generated` folder of the project.
+The script should have added a new class to the `Migrations` folder of the project.
 It's name should look like `201801120742211_InitialCreate`.
 The leading numbers will be different.

 #### Update-Database